hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 Setting this key will not only generate the correct fragment of the MSIX manifest, it will also implicitly enable the `unvirtualizedResources` restricted capability, which is necessary in this case.

 !!! note "UNIX domain sockets"
     Some versions of Windows have a kernel bug that breaks UNIX domain sockets when they are stored in a virtualized directory.
-By default, the `excluded-directories` key contains `LocalAppData/Temp` thus excluding the temp dir from virtualization and JVM apps rely on this being the case.
-If you alter `excluded-directories` key, make sure to append to it as in the example above.
+This particularly affects Java 19+ because it uses a UNIX domain socket as part of establishing outbound TCP connections.
+When your app uses a JVM and `conveyor.compatibility-level >= 8` the `excluded-directories` key will have `LocalAppData/Temp` added to it, thus excluding the temp dir from virtualization.

+!!! note "Old Windows 10 versions"
+    Windows 10 builds before 21H1 will have filesystem virtualization disabled entirely when there are any excluded directories, as the ability to control virtualization on a per-directory level was only introduced in that version.

 ### The EXE manifest